The Sub 3:30 Marathon: Essential Guide + Training Plan

 This is especially true if you start out too fast.

-The best way to run a marathon is with a slight negative split.
-This is running the first half of the race slightly slower than the second half.
+The best way to run a marathon is with a slight negative split, which means running the first half of the race slightly slower than the second half.

 Due to the length and unpredictable nature of a marathon, many runners will run a slightly positive split for their race.
-This means running the second half of the race slightly slower than the first half.
+This means running the race’s second half slightly slower than the first half.

 Any three of these strategies can work well.